7 Advantages & disadvantages of castration in male dog

 The sex hormones regulate appetite and metabolism.
 After castration, the effect of these hormones falls away.
 Thus, a neutered dog has more appetite, but also lower energy needs.

 This risk is avoidable.
 You can provide your male dog with more exercise and change his diet.
-You are welcome to this topic also our page "Food for neutered dogs" visit
+You can also visit our page "Food for neutered dogs" visit

 In some breeds of dogs, after neutering, it can lead to Coat changes come.
 Thus, a strong growth of the undercoat can be observed in long-haired breeds.
 However, these statements are based more on experience than on scientific surveys.